xinhuang/xinhuang.github.com/_drafts/a-broken-implementation-of-multi-threading-observer-pattern.md

 ---
-title: "A Broken Implementation of Multi-Threading Observer Pattern"
+title: "How A Multi-Threaded Implementation of The Observer Pattern Can Fail"
 layout: post
 category : Multi-Threading,
 tagline: "Revisit Design Pattern In A Concurrent View"